Latest News

 Who are the Best Flat Racing Trainers in Ireland?

-Their haul includes the Melbourne Cup, Cox Plate, Ascot Gold Cup, Epsom Derby, Breeders’ Cup Turf, Hong Kong Vase, Prix de l’Arc de Triomphe and many more.
-The breadth of talent ensures that the domestic flat racing scene is highly competitive, keeping the Emerald Isle’s best trainers on their toes.
+Irish trainers have solidified their global reputation by claiming victory in numerous prestigious races over recent years.
+Their impressive achievements include the Melbourne Cup, Cox Plate, Ascot Gold Cup, Epsom Derby, Breeders' Cup Turf, Hong Kong Vase, Prix de l'Arc de Triomphe, and many others.
+This wealth of talent fuels intense competition in the domestic flat racing scene, keeping Ireland’s top trainers at the peak of their game.

 Aidan O’Brien